 In this drama based on the works of legendary Russian author Anton Chekhov, a village teacher undergoes an emotional crisis that also torments his young wife.
 Meanwhile, a local doctor hates his work and takes out his frustration on his patients.
-When all these characters arrive for a weekend in the country as guests of a general’s widow, the curtain of manners and feigned pleasantries is soon drawn aside to reveal each person’s moral bankruptcy.

 The theme of rotteness and fall of the russian bourgeoisie and the potray of communism being still a child is delivered in your face, very explicit and somehow childish.
 First half of the movie is hard to digest, the second is full of over the top personal testimonies that tell you the same points for the fifth time.
 What a shame.
 But still - two brillians scenes; the last one and the mad, surreal protagonist